 When attempting to add a layer to the map or opening an existing map, I see a message that Map Viewer is unable to establish a secure connection to one or more layers.

-It's likely that your organization is set up for HTTPS only, but the URL you are providing is HTTP.
+It's likely that your organization is set up for HTTPS only, but the URL you provided is HTTP.
 Some browsers notify you or block mixed content.
 You can try switching the layer URL to HTTPS.
-You can also contact your administrator about configuring SSL on the server hosting the layer.
-If you are the owner or administrator of the map, you can update the layers in the map to use HTTPS from the map's item page.
+You can also contact your administrator about configuring Transport Layer Security (TLS) on the server hosting the layer.
+TLS is a more recent and secure encryption protocol than Secure Sockets Layer (SSL) encryption protocols that provide secure communication across networks.
+If you're the owner or administrator of the map, you can update the layers in the map to use HTTPS from the map's item page.

 Large datasets should be published as hosted feature layers.
 When you add a shapefile, GeoJSON, CSV, TXT, or GPX file directly to Map Viewer, the features are stored in the web map, which increases the amount of data that must be downloaded each time the web map is opened.
 Publishing your data as a hosted feature layer allows the features in the dataset to be requested as needed rather than being stored in the web map.